Modified release tablets

 severe kidney or liver disease or a disease of the brain caused by liver disease

-severe abdominal pain with bloating, cramps or vomiting
+sudden, severe abdominal pain which may be accompanied by bloating, cramps or vomiting

-a condition where your stomach empties more slowly than it should, your small bowel
+a condition where your stomach empties more slowly than it should or your small bowel

 taking medicine for depression called a ‘monoamine oxidase inhibitor’ or have taken